ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 ```

 This indicates that the database is used and a SQLite return code is provided.
 We're nearly there.
-If you attempt to build the program as before there will be
+If you attempt to build the program as before, there will be
 several link-time errors due to missing functions.
-Typically these are resolved
+Typically, these are resolved
 by providing the SQLite library to the command line and also adding the CQL
 runtime.
 The new command line looks something like this: